microsoft/playwright/docs/src/input.md

 )
 ```

-If you don't have input element in hand (it is created dynamically), you can handle the [`event: Page.filechooser`] event
+If you don't have input element in hand (it is created dynamically), you can handle the [`event: Page.fileChooser`] event
 or use a corresponding waiting method upon your action:

 ```js